monash-emu/AuTuMN/README.md

 # TODO

 # James TODO:
-- still one bug in spreadsheet.py: parse_row is very similar between ControlPanelReader and FixedParametersReader, but I haven't yet been able to rationalise these back to one function (that ControlPanelReader can inherit from FixedParametersReader)
 - might speed things up to have spreadsheet reader save a data object of some sort, as reading is now taking 20+ seconds at each run
 - Xpert improvement in diagnostic algorithm